Rotator Cuff Surgery

 Post-Operative Physical Therapy

 Active participation in post-operative rehabilitation with your Aptiva Health physical therapy team is crucial to having a successful outcome from your rotator cuff repair.
-According to Dr. Eads, “physical therapy is likely the biggest part of postoperative rotator cuff treatment.”
+According to Dr. Smith, “physical therapy is likely the biggest part of postoperative rotator cuff treatment.”
 Your physical therapy team will start by introducing passive motion to the shoulder.
 They will carefully move your arm for you to ensure the recovering muscles and tendons are not under excessive strain.
 When you are ready, your physical therapy team will slowly progress to active motion, which means your therapy team will instruct you how to move your arm.
 Finally, you will begin to work on strengthening the shoulder with resistance exercises.
 While you will have regularly scheduled physical therapy appointments, your therapy team will likely give you daily at-home exercises to complete to ensure optimal recovery.
 Rotator cuff tear rehabilitation will usually last four to six months following surgery.